simul/Teleport/docs/protocol/video_metadata.rst

 Every video frame payload needs to have one matching payload of metadata.
 The metadata must be received on the client before the associated video frame as it will be needed to render the contents of the video frame correctly.
 For each video frame, the server must write the same **Tag ID** to the video frame and associated metadata.
-The current time should be written to the unix timestamp of the metadata on its creation.
+The current time should be written to the unix timestamp member of the metadata on its creation.
-The camera position and rotation at the time the **cubemap** was rendered on the server should be added to the **cameraTransform** member of the metadata.
+The game or application camera position and rotation at the time of rendering should be added to the **cameraTransform** member of the metadata.
-For more details on the structure of the **cubemap**, see :ref:`_video_reference`.
+For more details on the structure of the **cubemap**, see :ref:`video`.
 The diffuse to ambient scale in the scene of the server applicatiion's renderer should also be added to the metadata.
 For each light in the scene, an instance of **avs::LightTagData** should be created and populated with the light's properties.
-Each payload of metadata should be sent to the client using the protocols and processes described in :ref:`_data_transfer_reference`.
+Each payload of metadata should be sent to the client using the protocols and processes described in :ref:`data_transfer`.